-In moments of stress, try to look at the situation from an objective perspective and visualize how the version of you that you want to be would act in this situation.
-This approach is along the lines of methods used in Cognitive Behavioral Therapy (CBT).
-It can be useful for helping you to step outside of destructive emotions that you’re experiencing at the moment and make decisions from a place of stability and cognizance of your future.
+In moments of stress, try to look at the situation objectively and visualize how the version of you that you want to be would act in this situation.
+This approach is similar to methods used in Cognitive Behavioral Therapy (CBT).
+It can be useful for helping you to step outside of the destructive emotions you’re experiencing at the moment and make decisions from a place of stability and cognizance of your future.

 Running, swimming, working out–however you choose to get your blood pumping, exercise can be a rapid method of dissolving negative feelings.
-Aggressive physical activity can help you positively work through destructive emotions, making you feel as though you’re acknowledging them and releasing them without harming your long-term wellbeing.
+Aggressive physical activity can help you work through destructive emotions positively, making you feel as though you’re acknowledging them and releasing them without harming your long-term wellbeing.
 Plus, you’ll get into better shape!

 Sometimes all it takes is sharing your problems with somebody you trust to gain a fresh perspective and smooth the sharp edges of a difficult situation.
 Whether it’s your friends, family, or peers in sobriety, don’t hesitate to reach out if there’s something you need to get off your chest.

-Just because you aren’t going to drink or use substances doesn’t mean you can’t alleviate stress or other negative emotions by indulging (safely) in other things that you enjoy but might not usually allow yourself to have.
-If you ever have cravings for unhealthy foods, sleeping in later than you should, or spending all day engaged in a pleasurable but unproductive hobby, it’s still a better choice to allow yourself to partake in any of those than it is to allow yourself to drink or use.
+Just because you aren’t going to drink or use substances doesn’t mean you can’t alleviate stress or other negative emotions by indulging (safely) in other things you enjoy but might not usually allow yourself to have.
+Suppose you ever crave unhealthy foods, sleep in later than you should, or spend all day engaged in a pleasurable but unproductive hobby.
+In that case, it’s still a better choice to allow yourself to partake in any of those than it is to allow yourself to drink or use.

-If you’re in the throes of a destructive mood and can’t seem to make headway, try taking a long walk or a drive.
-Placing yourself in a new environment can help your mind reset and give you the chance to feel some distance from your problems, which may allow you to consider new perspectives for solving them.
-It can also let you vent your frustrations without affecting the people around you back home or doing damage to your living space.
+If you’re in a bad mood and can’t seem to make headway, try taking a long walk or a drive.
+Placing yourself in a new environment can help your mind reset and feel some distance from your problems, which may allow you to consider new perspectives for solving them.
+It can also let you vent your frustrations without affecting the people around you back home or damaging your living space.

-Similar to exercise for the mind, you can harness the power of a negative emotional state to create art.
-Playing an instrument, composing a song, writing a poem or story, creating a painting or drawing, or any other form of self-expression can serve as a healthy outlet that allows you to channel your feelings constructively.
-Your creation can embody all the darkness or anger inside you without harming your wellbeing or your future.
+Like exercise for the mind, you can harness the power of a negative emotional state to create art.
+Playing an instrument, composing a song, writing a poem or story, creating a painting or drawing, or any other form of self-expression can be a healthy outlet that allows you to channel your feelings constructively.
+Your creation can embody all the darkness or anger inside you without harming your well-being or future.
 You may even find you enjoy creating something.

-In the heat of a destructive mood, meditating gives you the chance to clear your mind and approach your situation anew.
-There are different forms of meditation and mindfulness you can practice, so do some research when you’re already in a stable place and try a few methods to find one that works for you.
+Meditating gives you a chance to clear your mind and approach your situation anew in the heat of a bad mood.
+You can practice different meditation and mindfulness, so do some research when you’re already in a stable place and try a few methods to find one that works for you.

-Sometimes the most helpful thing you can do for yourself is to surprise your brain out of an emotional rut.
+Sometimes the most helpful thing you can do for yourself is surprised your brain from an emotional rut.
 This is similar to the bird’s-eye approach, only reversed: think of what you’d normally do in this situation, then do the opposite.
 Most of our reactions are knee-jerk emotional responses built up out of habits; try building some new ones.

 If these methods aren’t working to help you overcome negative emotions, reach out to professional support.
-Whether you receive guidance from your sponsor, healthcare professionals, or therapist, there are options available to you for moments of extreme challenge that you don’t want to handle alone.
+Whether you receive guidance from your sponsor, healthcare professionals, or therapist, options are available to you for moments of extreme challenge that you don’t want to handle alone.